 The amount of roof space needed for your solar system will depend on how much electricity your home requires.
 The less electricity you need, the fewer solar panels you will need to have installed on your roof.
 A custom consultation with a solar installer will help you figure out the right amount of roof space.
 Solar experts are familiar with the energy outputs of solar systems.
 They can help you determine how much energy your solar panels will need to supply in order to sustain your daily activities.

 See if going solar is right for you

-Everlight Solar enables households to own their power instead of renting it from the power company.
+Everlight Solar enables households to own their power instead of renting it from power companies.
 We believe that going solar should be headache and hassle-free.
 That’s why we supply the solar panels and take care of all the installation—for no upfront cost.